aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 4.6 Data injection
 Inject data in database tables and update biofresh_key tables.
 Updating the biofresh_key table requires to build an overview of the updated names (e.g spelling corrections), which need to keep their original biofresh_key, the new species, for which a new id is generated, and the deleted ones, for which the logical delete flag needs to be set.
 See more background details on the biofresh_key tables under 2.4.

-[Sylvain-10/8/15] More details on how to:
--inject in species/synonyms/taxons tables
--sync biofresh_key table/register
-would be great.
-These are complicated tasks with multiple possible scenarii based on the record import status and the actions chosen during the validation steps., the best could be to have pseudo algorithms acting on a single core record (dwca) or single excel taxon sheet line.
-[Aaike-14/08/15] Requires further discussion with Michel.
-My understanding that the tables need to be filled in the order taxons > species > synonyms, to allow the latter tables to reference the former.

-The taxon table needs to be filled first and it must be filled in a hierachical order.
-That is, you have to start by adding the families and then all declared sub elements down to the genus.
+The tables need to be filled in the order taxons > species > synonyms, to allow the latter tables to reference the former.
+The taxon table itself also needs to be filled in a hierarchical order, so lower taxonomic levels can reference the higher ones.
+More specifically, families are added first, followed by all declared sub elements down to the genus.
+Currently, the _Original genus_ and _Declension species_ are added to the taxon table before adding the (accepted) _genus_ (and any lower levels), but as these entries are not (necessarily) linked to a parent, this order is probably less important.
-There is a catch here.
-I am not sure about original genus and declension species.
-At present we add them first. and then we go on with genus, subgenus, etc but I am not sure if this is an advantage.
-While adding the species and subspecies taxons it is possible to create the species and subspecies records in the species table.
+While adding the species and subspecies taxons table, it is possible to create the species and subspecies records in the species table in parallel.
-After this comes a process that deals with the fada.groups_taxons table and that stores the top level elements of a group in the fada.groups_taxons.
-After that come the processing of the synonyms.
+Once all taxon elements and species are created, we currently launch the process to link groups to a specific taxon level.
+This is done by identifying the highest taxon rank which is unique to the group.
+This information is important for the FADA app, to identify the highest taxon level to be shown when browsing the group.
+Finally, the synonyms are processed and stored in the synonyms table.

 ## 5. Excel template processing
 While scripts for importing data are currently available for importing Excel data, it would probably be more efficient to re-write them.
 Nevertheless, these scripts could provide inspiration for how to tackle specific issues.
 More details can be found in the “Current workflow: Excel template processing” section of an earlier version of the specifications document [FADA-import-specs.md](./FADA-import-specs.md).